Edward-K1/Drisy/README.md

 - run project: `python drisy.py`

 ### Known Issues
 - If you're having trouble installing WxPython, you must be using linux.
-I'll leave you with [link 1](https://shanemcd.org/2020/05/03/how-to-install-wxpython-in-a-python-virtual-environment-on-debian-buster/) and [link 2](https://wiki.wxpython.org/How%20to%20install%20wxPython)
+I'll leave you with [link 1](https://shanemcd.org/2020/05/03/how-to-install-wxpython-in-a-python-virtual-environment-on-debian-buster/) and [link 2](https://wiki.wxpython.org/How%20to%20install%20wxPython).
-Unfortunately I might not be of much use beyond that.
-Google?
+Unfortunately I might not be of much use beyond that. *Google?*
-- On some OS and Python versions, WxPython doesn't want to be run from a virtual environment.
-Latest Python Version?
+- On some OS and Python versions, WxPython doesn't want to be run from a virtual environment. *Latest Python Version?
 Different OS?
-Virtual Machine?
+Virtual Machine?*
 - The threading is still horrible.
-You'll notice it if your Google Drive has many files.
-Don't you want to play hero?
+You'll notice it if your Google Drive has many files. *Don't you want to play hero?*